Ray Evans (halfback)

-Raymond Richard Evans (September 22, 1922April 24, 1999) was an American football halfback.
-He was an All-American in football and a two time All-American in basketball at the University of Kansas and is considered possibly the greatest overall athlete to ever attend KU.
+Raymond Richard Evans (September 22, 1922 – April 24, 1999) was an American professional football halfback.
+He was an All-American in football and a twice All-American in basketball at the University of Kansas and is considered possibly the greatest overall athlete ever to attend KU.
 In addition to his multi-sport prowess in college, Evans would go on to play professional football and basketball, and was even offered a contract to play baseball for the New York Yankees.

 College career

 Football

-Ecans played both halfback on offense and defensive back on defense at KU.
+Evans played both halfback on offense and defensive back on defense at KU.
 During his 1947 All-American season, Evans led the Jayhawks to a Big Six Conference championship and an appearance in the Orange Bowl.
 He also holds the distinction as the only NCAA football player ever to lead the nation in passing on offense and interceptions on defense in the same season.
 In fact, Evans is still the Jayhawks single-season (10) and career (17) leader in interceptions.